João Lanzoni

-João Lanzoni (28 August 1930 – 13 September 2014), simply known as Lanzoni or Lanzoninho, was a Brazilian professional footballer and manager who played as a forward.
+João Lanzoni (28 August 1930 – 13 September 2014), simply known as Lanzoni or Lanzoninho, was a Brazilian professional football player and manager who played as a forward.

 Career

 Lanzoninho started his professional career at Coritiba, and in the 50s came to São Paulo football where he played most of his days as a player.
 He also played outside Brazil for Independiente, Millonarios and Sport Boys.
 As a coach, Lanzoni was state champion with Coritiba in 1972.

-Personal life
+Personal life and death

 Due to his charitable work as an administrator of a Pentecostal church, Lanzoni was a peace ambassador by United Nations.